 8. When DL data to the PINE is arrived and DL data notification is instructed, the UPF sends DL data notification related to the PINE to the SMF.

-9. According to the type of the PINE in the Routing Info, the SMF sends Message Delivery to the NEF to indicate the data arrival for a PINE.
+9. The SMF sends N1 message to the PEGC via the AMF to indicate the PEGC to open WiFi or BT in order to establish direct connection with the PINE.

-10. The NEF sends Message Delivery to the PINMF.

-11. The PINMF instructs the PINE via another address or instructs the PEGC over application layer.

-12. The PINE or PEGC establish the direct connection according to the instruction.
+10. The PINE and the PEGC establish the direct connection according to the instruction.

-13. The PEGC requests the PINMF to establish the relay path for the PINE over application layer.

 6.12.3 Impacts on Existing Nodes and Functionality

 PINMF: